facelessuser/coloraide/docs/src/markdown/color.md

 Color('yellow').convert("lab")
 ```

-!!! note "Normalizing Undefined Channels"

-    Some color spaces have channels which in certain scenarios are considered powerless.
-For instance, when an HSL color
-    is achromatic (gray-scale) due to having saturation of zero, the hue channel is powerless.
-This is because the hue
-    value can contribute in no meaningful way.

-    As an example, during the conversion process from any color to HSL, if the resultant HSL color has a saturation of
-    `#!py3 0` or a lightness of `#!py3 0` or `#!py3 1`, the hue will be marked as missing.
-This really only happens
-    automatically during conversion as the algorithm has no way to know what the hue should be as all hues are
-    technically wrong even if they do not affect the color.

-    If desired, this same logic can be forced on a color via the `normalize` method as there may be reasons for a user
-    to want to do this, whether it is for interpolation or other reasons.
-Checkout the [Interpolation](./interpolation.md)
-    section in the documentation to learn more.

-    ```playground
-    Color("hsl(130 0% 50%)")
-    Color("hsl(130 0% 50%)").convert('srgb').convert('hsl')
-    Color("hsl(130 0% 50%)").normalize()
-    ```

 ## Color Matching

-As previously mentioned, the `#!py3 Color()` object can take in CSS style string inputs.
+As previously mentioned, the `#!py3 Color()` object can parse CSS style string inputs.
 The string matching logic is
 exposed via the `match` method.
 We can simply pass `match` a string, and, if the string is a valid color, a `ColorMatch`
 object will be returned.
 The `ColorMatch` object has a simple structure that contains the matched `color` as a `Color`
 object, and the `start` and `end` points it was located at.